MicrosoftDocs/customer-insights/ci-docs/journeys/privacy-use-features.md

 > [!IMPORTANT]
 > This article only applies to [outbound marketing](/dynamics365/marketing/user-guide).

-This article describes how to enable and use GDPR-related features in outbound marketing.
+This article describes how to enable and use privacy compliance features in outbound marketing.

 ## Outbound consent

 Outbound marketing has a different consent model than Customer Insights - Journeys.
 Customer Insights - Journeys's consent model, however, doesn't affect outbound marketing functionality.
 In other words, if you install Customer Insights - Journeys, all of outbound marketing's features and requirements are left intact.

-Learn more about outbound marketing's consent model: [Data protection and the GDPR](privacy.md)
+Learn more about outbound marketing's consent model: [Data protection and privacy](privacy.md)

-After you install Customer Insights - Journeys, you'll notice a slight change in the settings related to the GDPR configuration.
-To enable the GDPR configuration, go to **Settings** > **Compliance profiles** > **Outbound consent**.
+After you install Customer Insights - Journeys, you'll notice a slight change in the settings related to the privacy configuration.
+To enable the privacy configuration, go to **Settings** > **Compliance profiles** > **Outbound consent**.

 > [!div class="mx-imgBorder"]

 > ![Configure outbound consent screenshot.](media/real-time-marketing-outbound-consent.png "Configure outbound consent screenshot")

 By default, both switches are turned off.
-If you had a GDPR configuration enabled before, the system respects your previous settings.
+If you had a privacy configuration enabled before, the system respects your previous settings.

 In outbound marketing, you can configure each customer journey (and lead scoring model) to only process contacts that have given a minimum required level of consent.
 To enable this consent control, activate the **Enable the minimum consent level selection drop down** switch.